1. Am I eligible to register to vote in New Hampshire?

 10. I have a guardian, can I vote? back to top

 Maybe.
 The election laws do not prohibit you from voting.
 However, the petition for the court may have taken away your right to vote.
-If you are unsure, you should look at the guardianship decree.
+If you are unsure, you should look at your guardianship papers.
 There is more to say about this: see page 10 of the Fall 2004 Rap Sheet, "Getting Out The Vote", and the video Legal Brief on Voting.

 VOTING BY ABSENTEE BALLOT